es2mac/TruckJoy/README.md

 ![ControllerMate](controllermate.png)

+At first I split the joystick value (0~4095) as two notes (C3 & C4) and re-combine them, as shown in the top half, since a note's velocity is only 7-bit.
+Later it was changed to use the 14-bit modulation wheel instead.
 By the way, I've been using ControllerMate since 2007 and it's one of my favorite application of all time.

 ### Demo